 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-Saudi Arabia’s transparency score of 18 in the OBS 2019 is substantially higher than its score in 2017.
+Saudi Arabia’s transparency score of 23 in the OBS 2021 is near its score in 2019.

 Saudi Arabia has increased the availability of budget information by:

 Saudi Arabia should prioritize the following actions to improve budget transparency:

 The OBS assesses the formal opportunities offered to the public for meaningful participation in the different stages of the budget process.
 It examines the practices of the central government’s executive, the legislature, and the supreme audit institution (SAI) using 18 equally weighted indicators, aligned with the Global Initiative for Fiscal Transparency’s Principles of Public Participation in Fiscal Policies , and scores each country on a scale from 0 to 100.

 Saudi Arabia has a public participation score of 0 (out of 100).

 Public participation in Saudi Arabia compared to others